dbt-labs/docs.getdbt.com/website/snippets/_sl-course.md

 <details>
-<summary>📹 Discover dbt Semantic Layer on-demand video courses!</summary>
+<summary>📹 Learn about the dbt Semantic Layer with on-demand video courses!</summary>

 Explore our [dbt Semantic Layer on-demand course](https://courses.getdbt.com/courses/semantic-layer) to learn how to define and query metrics in your dbt project.